-All ICP Members have gained a minimum of 8 years of university training, including 4 or more years of advanced and dedicated post graduate training in mental health.
+All of ICP’s Full Members have a minimum of a 8 years of accredited training in psychology.
+This includes a 4 year university degree in psychology, and 4 years of postgraduate advanced and accredited post graduate training in mental health.

 Most of our full members are senior clinicians who are highly regarded and recognised in their fields of practice.
 All of our members are committed to their ongoing professional development and training.

-Our Full ICP Members give you access to the highest Medicare rebates, saving you money and ensuring you get the best possible care.
+Our Full ICP Members give you access to the highest Medicare rebates, in recognition of their specialized skills in mental health.